gaganakodre/Djfundo_notes/README.md

 ```
 User Login Registration and account verification from email
-CRUD operation with Admin
+CRUD operation with User
-User can get the book and add the books to cart
+User can get the notes and add the books to cart
+running the test
 ```